The Identification of American and Pacific Golden Plovers

 CUTTING TO THE CHASE: for readers who just want to know the conclusions, please skip through this page reading only the paragraphs in maroon!

 Comments from Peter Pyle to Greg Niese on October 07, 2011 concerning a juvenile Golden Plover in Illinois: "...
-Primary extension seems intermediate so could indicate either species [note: Pyle informed the Author that this was based on seeing a PAGP photo from Washington that he had thought was of the Illinois bird].
+Primary extension seems intermediate so could indicate either species [note: Pyle informed me that this was based on seeing a PAGP photo from Washington that he had thought was of the Illinois bird].
 BTW I look at wing-tip-to-tail-tip more than relying on tertials or number of visible primary tips.
 The longest tertial can be in molt at almost any time, throwing this off, and the number of visible primary tips also depends on whether or not p10 is visible, as one of your commenters mentioned.
 There may be something to this - p10 visible in AMGP and not always in PAGP - but it requires more study and good images to assess this in the field...
-I do worry about hybrids in these, though, as they were not ruled out at all in Connors' original paper (1983) splitting them (he just found indirect evidence of assortative mating) and the Johnsons have seen birds they were convinced were hybrids [Wally Johnson informed the Author that this was a miscommunication with Pyle and that the Johnsons have never seen birds that they were convinced were hybrids].
+I do worry about hybrids in these, though, as they were not ruled out at all in Connors' original paper (1983) splitting them (he just found indirect evidence of assortative mating) and the Johnsons have seen birds they were convinced were hybrids [Wally Johnson informed me that this was a miscommunication with Pyle and that the Johnsons have never seen birds that they were convinced were hybrids].
 I worry that juvenile hybrids will more likely show up in California and elsewhere between the normal migratory paths of each...
 Peter"

 Oscar and Pat Johnson, in Johnson, O. W, and Johnson, P.M.
 2004 Morphometric features of Pacific and American Golden-Plovers with comments on field identification Wader Study Group Bull.
 103: 42-49 closed their extensive study and analysis of this ID challenge with the following: "Finally, our best advice to birders trying to interpret a questionable plover in non-breeding plumage is to concentrate mostly on its primary tip exposure and primary projection characteristics.
 Recognize also... that despite the best efforts of dedicated observers to confirm extralimital records of these plovers, some of the latter will be impossible to identify with certainty."